zahoorbutt/UploadCSV/README.md

 FILE REQUIREMENTS
-•	File will be fixed column comma separated file with the following columns o	date, category, employee name, employee address, expense description, pre-tax amount, tax name, and tax amount
+•	File will be fixed column comma separated file with the following columns o	date, category, employee name, employee address, expense description, pre-tax amount, tax name, and tax amount( see file sample data_example.csv)
 •	Assumptions
 o	Columns will always be in same order o	There will be data in each column